sir-Unknown/ha_ical_feed/README.md

 - Copy the final feed URL (read-only field).
 - Change the number of days included in the past/future window.
-- Provide a regex plus replacement to rewrite event titles.
-- Provide a regex that drops events after the title rewrite.
 - Regenerate the secret so old URLs stop working.

 ### Using the feed